 Future Hall of Fame Moments

-We go from some big-time performances from players already in the Hockey Hall of Fame to two who will be in the very near future.
+We go from some big-time performances from players already in the Hockey Hall of Fame to three who will be in the very near future.

 Jaromir Jagr celebrated his 45th birthday in style on Feb.
 15, 2017, by becoming the second player in league history to score 1,900 career points.
 His huge milestone came with an assist on Aleksander Barkov‘s goal during the Florida Panthers’ 6-5 overtime win against the San Jose Sharks.